johnjackoleary/cfi-commonplace-book/Filed/The Big 3.md

-Advice from #webinar ["Pro Tips For CFIs - Accident Analysis"](http://www.faasafety.gov/SPANS/event_details.aspx?eid=125966) on Jan 3, 2023.
+Advice from #lecture ["Pro Tips For CFIs - Accident Analysis"](http://www.faasafety.gov/SPANS/event_details.aspx?eid=125966) on Jan 3, 2023.

 Before every flight, they were expected to have checked *The Big 3*: Weather, NOTAMs, TFRs